Doxycycline Hyclate TabletsPronunciation

 Blood: Hemolytic anemia, thrombocytopenia, neutropenia, and eosinophilia have been reported.

 In case of overdosage, discontinue medication, treat symptomatically and institute supportive measures.
-Dialysis does not alter serum half-life and thus would not be of benefit in treating cases of overdose.
+Dialysis does not alter serum half-life and thus would not be of benefit in treating cases of overdosage.

 Doxycycline Hyclate Tablets Dosage and Administration

-THE DOSAGE OF Doxycycline Hyclate Tablets DIFFERS FROM THAT OF DOXYCYCLINE USED TO TREAT INFECTIONS.
-EXCEEDING THE RECOMMENDED DOSAGE MAY RESULT IN AN INCREASED INCIDENCE OF SIDE EFFECTS INCLUDING THE DEVELOPMENT OF RESISTANT MICROORGANISMS.
+THE USUAL DOSAGE AND FREQUENCY OF ADMINISTRATION OF DOXYCYCLINE DIFFERS FROM THAT OF THE OTHER TETRACYCLINES.
+EXCEEDING THE RECOMMENDED DOSAGE MAY RESULT IN AN INCREASED INCIDENCE OF SIDE EFFECTS.

-Administration of adequate amounts of fluid along with the tablets is recommended to wash down the drug and reduce the risk of esophageal irritation and ulceration.
-(See ADVERSE REACTIONS Section).
+Administration of adequate amounts of fluid along with capsule and tablet forms of drugs in the tetracycline class is recommended to wash down the drugs and reduce the risk of esophageal irritation and ulceration.
+(See ADVERSE REACTIONS.)